GrandpaBond/pxt-heading/README.md

 this is the function that returns the current compass heading in degrees (0 to 360)

 ## rpm2Speed(diameter, axle)
 A utility function to help with motor calibration.
-This function converts the spin-rate achieved with wheels turning in opposite directions, into the equivalent linear speed when both wheels are going forwards.
-Calculations are based on the wheel-diameter and axle-length.
+This function converts the spin-rate kin RPM) achieved with wheels turning in opposite directions, into the equivalent linear speed (in cm/sec) when both wheels are going forwards.
+Calculations are based on the wheel-diameter and axle-length (in cm).

 NOTE: It should be noted that motor calibration using this technique can only ever be approximate.
-For a given power setting, inertial and frictional effects may mean that the actual wheel-rotation speeds achieved will differ between moving forward and spinning on the spot.
+For a given power setting, inertial and frictional effects may mean that the actual wheel-rotation speeds achieved will differ between moving forwards, and spinning on the spot.
-Also, for low power settings, some buggies may give an initial "kick" to get the motor going!
+Also, for low power settings, some buggies may automatically give an initial "kick" to get the motor going!